20 Scholarships for Students from Single-Parent Households

 • Enrolled or planning to enroll in a college, university, or trade or vocational school

-• Child of a parent who died by postpartum depression-related suicide
+• Child of a parent who died of postpartum depression-related suicide

 Application Requirements: Transcript, essay